Lockdown lifted at eastern Ontario high school following 'threatening message', investigation continues

 The lockdown that was prompted Friday morning by a "threatening message" directed towards a school in Kemptville has been lifted, said the Ontario Provincial Police (OPP).

-Police say St. Michael Catholic High School was under a lockdown, as a precautionary measure.
+Police say St. Michael Catholic High School was under a lockdown, as a precautionary measure after "anonymous threats of violence had been left on voicemail overnight," the OPP said in a news release.

+The lockdown was lifted once police determined there was no actual threat to the safety of students.

 In a message to parents, the Catholic District School Board (CDSB) said the school received a message just before 8 a.m., noting an "unidentified person was going to come to the school at 8:30 a.m. with a gun."